 It's shaping up to be a crazy month for new games, with Indiana Jones' beefy-looking story DLC finally arriving on September 4

-Indiana Jones and the Great Circle's story DLC, Order of the Giants, has gotten an official release date of September 4 via a new "launch trailer" on YouTube.
+Indiana Jones and the Great Circle's story DLC, The Order of Giants, has gotten an official release date of September 4 via a new "launch trailer" on YouTube.
 Is it really a "launch" trailer if we're still over a week away from launch?
-And is the full title then "Indiana Jones and the Great Circle and the Order of the Giants?"
+And is the full title then "Indiana Jones and the Great Circle and the Order of Giants?"
 Much to consider.

-On the flip side, the Vatican chapter of The Great Circle was my favorite part of one of my favorite games of last year, so maybe I should just shut my big yap and enjoy some more swashbuckling hijinks in the Blackshirt-occupied Eternal City.
+The Vatican chapter of The Great Circle was my favorite part of one of my favorite games of last year, so maybe I should just shut my big yap and enjoy some more swashbuckling hijinks in the Blackshirt-occupied Eternal City.
 The trailers have focused on underground tomb raiding for the most part, but if there's another dense, Deus Ex-style urban sandbox in this DLC, I'll be a very happy man.

-September is shaping up to be stacked for releases, with both Order of the Giants and Hollow Knight: Silksong dropping on the fourth alone.
+September is shaping up to be stacked for releases, with both The Order of Giants and Hollow Knight: Silksong dropping on the fourth alone.
 I love The Great Circle and Machine Games, but smart money's on the scrappy bug game guys from Australia being the ones who blow the doors down sales-wise.

 2025 games: This year's upcoming releases